-COPD can be a difficult to manage.
+COPD can be difficult to manage.
 When managed inefficiently, it is a chronic condition associated with decreased quality of life, greater morbidity and mortality, and higher costs.

 Age-adjusted deaths in 2019 amongst US men were 40.5 per 100,000 in 2019 and 34.3 per 100,000 among US women in 20194.
-HPSJ has targeted COPD as a chronic condition worthy of a focused effort for the HPSJ Case Management team.
-On a Monthly Basis HPSJ identifies and stratifies highrisk individuals with COPD to offer proactive measures to reduce the incidence and severity of symptoms which may have an impact on the decrease of inpatient and outpatient utilization associated with this condition.
+Health Plan has targeted COPD as a chronic condition worthy of a focused effort for the Health Plan's Case Management team.
+On a monthly basis, Health Plan identifies and stratifies high-risk individuals with COPD to offer proactive measures to reduce the incidence and severity of symptoms which may have an impact on the decrease of inpatient and outpatient utilization associated with this condition.

 Members enrolled in the Chronic Obstructive Pulmonary Disease Management Program receives educational materials regarding managing triggers such as first and secondhand smoke, and pollution, appropriate use of medications, condition monitoring and appropriate use of inhaler and nebulizer devices.
 High-risk Members receive individualized Case Management.
-The Case

-Manager works with the Provider and the Member to develop a care plan for the Member and follows the Member's progress with the care plan.
+The Case Manager works with the Provider and the Member to develop a care plan for the Member and follows the Member's progress with the care plan.
 To refer a Member to the Chronic Obstructive Pulmonary Disease Management Program or for more information, please call the Disease Management Department at (888) 318-7526.